Today you can learn how to become a bookkeeper with no experience. All you need is a keen eye for details and a caring spirit.

 You can also find more online bookkeeping jobs from home over at FlexJobs.com.

-8. What are the startup costs of opening a virtual bookkeeping business?
+Q8.
+What are the startup costs of opening an online bookkeeping business?
 Also, how much does it cost to maintain it?

 In the second class of my free course, I go into the exact tools and their costs in great detail.
 Spoiler alert – a virtual bookkeeping business is one of the cheapest businesses to start.